johnsonabigail/eco395m-exercises/exercises1.md

 shortest delays typically is Tuesday or Wednesday.](Figs/ABIAplot1-1.png)

+ExpressJet, Jetstream Intl, Mesa, and Jetblue are the four airline carriers with the longest average departure delays, while Endeavor Air, Northwest, Frontier, and Puerto Rico Intl have the shortest delays.
+Moreover, most carriers experience their longest delays at the beginning of the week or the weekend.
+Meanwhile, the day with shortest delays typically is Tuesday or Wednesday.

 <br> <br> <br> ![Compared to the average daily delays, the same four
 airlines have the longest delays and the same four airlines have the shortest delays throughout the year.
 However, across most airlines we see the lowest delays around the fall.
 This makes sense when we consider weather and travel patterns throughout the year.](Figs/ABIAplot2-1.png)

+Compared to the average daily delays, the same four airlines have the longest delays and the same four airlines have the shortest delays throughout the year.
+However, across most airlines we see the lowest delays around the fall.
+This makes sense when we consider weather and travel patterns throughout the year.

 <br>